DutchSailor/Dyn2Calc.Struct4U/README.md

 ## Installation
 Installation is possible via the dynamo built-in package manager.
+The name is 'Dyn2Calc.Struct4U'.
+Dyn2Calc.XFrame3d' is deprecated on 26-03-2022 due to the namechange of Xframe3D to XFEM4U in 2021.

 ## Dynamo, Revit-version
-The current nodes are tested with Revit 2020.2 and Dynamo 2.3 It had not been tested with older or newer versions of Revit and Dynamo.
+The current nodes are tested with Revit 2022 and Dynamo 2.x It had not been tested with older or newer versions of Revit and Dynamo.

 ## Material on this repository